Infrared signature of active massive black holes in nearby dwarf galaxies: BH mass versus stellar mass scaling relation

-Using the stellar masses and the black hole masses estimated from the bolometric luminosity of the galaxies, we present in Figure~\ref{fig:mstar_bhmass}, left, the correlation between black hole mass and total SED stellar mass for our sample of 277 galaxies.
-Here, we only show the BH mass estimates based on the 12 micron luminosities, as the SNR of the WISE data is higher than in the 22 micron images.
-We find active BH in nearby dwarfs, as well as {\it in dwarf galaxies with lower stellar masses ($10^5 - 10^9$ M$_{\odot}$) and correspondingly lower BH masses ($10^2 - 10^6$ M$_{\odot}$)} than the previous works of MRBGD which only probed to $10^8-10^9$ stellar masses.
-We also find that, remarkably, {\it the galaxies in the low-mass regime ($< 10^9$ M$_{\odot}$) continue to follow the relationship originally measured and defined in the high-mass regime ($> 10^9$ M$_{\odot}$) \citep{marleau13}}.
+Using the stellar masses of the galaxies and the black hole masses estimated from the bolometric luminosity of the AGN candidate, we present in Figure~\ref{fig:mstar_bhmass}, left, the correlation between black hole mass and total SED stellar mass for our sample of 264 galaxies.
+We find active BH in nearby dwarfs, as well as {\it in dwarf galaxies with lower stellar masses ($\sim 10^6 - 10^9$ M$_{\odot}$) and correspondingly lower BH masses ($\sim 10^3 - 10^6$ M$_{\odot}$)} than the previous works of MRBGD, which only probed to $10^8-10^9$ stellar masses.
+We also find that {\it the current results are consistent with the existing correlation \citep{marleau13} extending linearly (in log-log space) into the lower mass regime}.
+However, we cannot rule out with the current data that the correlation could be weakly non-linear in the low-mass regime.

 In Figure~\ref{fig:mstar_bhmass}, middle, we examine the stellar mass versus BH mass relationship of the BCDs.
 We see that in the low-mass regime, the BCDs tend to be located mostly above the relation.
-This may indicate that the upturn at low mass is not real but due to contamination from star formation activity.
-Indeed, we find that the actively star forming BCDs of \citet{griffith11} ({\it magenta circles}) fall above the relation.
-Also, the AGN hosting BCD MRK~709~S \citep{reines14} ({\it red circle}) is expected to be affected by the host galaxy light based on its IR color ($W1-W2 = 0.323$).
+This may indicate that a possible upturn at low mass is not real but due to contamination from star formation activity.
+Indeed, we find that the actively star-forming BCDs of \citet{griffith11} ({\it magenta circles}) fall above the relation.
+Also, the AGN hosting BCD MRK~709~S \citep{reines14} ({\it red circle}) is expected to be affected by the host galaxy light based on its IR colour ($W1-W2 = 0.323$).
 Its position in the diagram does indeed show a value slightly above the relation.

 The errors on the stellar masses were determined using the uncertainties associated with the SED fit and were found to be of the order of 0.2~dex (97.5 percentile or 2$\sigma$ error).
-In Figure~\ref{fig:mstar_bhmass}, right, we explore the effect of the uncertainty introduced by using different methods on the scatter of the stellar mass versus BH mass relation.
-The different colors are associated with the different methods and catalogues used in estimating the stellar masses.
-We find that, except for the color measurement method, the agreement between the methods is quite good (see also Section~\ref{sec:mstar}) and does not change significantly the scatter seen in Figure~\ref{fig:mstar_bhmass}, left.
+In Figure~\ref{fig:mstarall_bhmass}, we explore the effect of the uncertainty introduced by using different methods on the scatter of the stellar mass versus BH mass relation.
+The different colours are associated with the different methods and catalogues used in estimating the stellar masses.
+Except for the colour measurement method, we find that the agreement between the methods is quite good (see also Section~\ref{sec:mstar}) and does not significantly change the scatter seen in Figure~\ref{fig:mstar_bhmass}, left.